 Ted Hughes is known for his use of cynicism and brutality of animal life.
 ‘Pike’ is no exception and depicts Pike as an animal born with the instinct to kill and destruct.
 He has allegorically used it to imply that every human has got such nature, which is revealed when he wants to achieve something over the other.
 It also serves as a reminiscence of his childhood.
 The poem ‘Pike’ is published in his second collection of poetry which exalted his reputation as a major poet of America.

 The Pike by Ted Hughes is divided into three parts.
-The first part deals with his admiration for the ‘Pike’, comes in the beginning of the poem where the poet describes the size and colour of the Pike with its grandeur by nature.
+The first part deals with his admiration for the ‘Pike’, which comes at the beginning of the poem where the poet describes the size and color of the Pike with its grandeur by nature.
 He then keeps on admiring the beauty and the presence of the fish in the water.
-He gives a visual imagery of how it lives in its natural habitat.
-Second part is about his reminiscence of childhood where he visited the Lakh frequently and his experience of the three fish he and his friends grew at home.
+He gives visual imagery of how it lives in its natural habitat.
+The second part is about his reminiscence of childhood where he visited the Lakh frequently and his experience of the three fish he and his friends grew at home.
 That experience gave him the lesson that the strong ones survive in the world whereas the weaker ones must succumb to their fate of being eaten by the healthy one.
-The third part discusses about his respect and fear for the fish, whose eyes and malevolent grin still haunting him at night.
+The third part discusses his respect and fear for the fish, whose eyes and malevolent grin still haunting him at night.

 - Part One – The poet’s admiration and description of the ‘Pike’

 - Part two – Poet’s experience with Pikes’

 - Part three – Poet’s Fishing experience in the Pond

 They dance on the surface among the flies.